club-1/newsletter/README.md

 ## Setup

-Clone this repo into `/var/tmp/nl/`

-Create 3 files :
+A folder called `newsletter` in user home must contain those files:

     emails              must be readable and writable
     .secret             must be readable
+    ambiant-lines       must be readable
     signature           must be readable
-    ambiant-lines       must be readable
+    title               must be readable

+`emails` will be filled with each email that subscribed to the newsletter.

 Fill `.secret` with a long sentence.